 Who Should Buy the 128GB iPhone 11?

-Most iPhone 11 buyers should go with the 128GB option.
-Apple sells the 128GB iPhone 11 for $749, which doubles your storage and adds a lot of peace of mind.
+Most iPhone 11 buyers should go with the 128GB option as it doubles your storage and adds a lot of peace of mind.

 - You need or prefer to keep your photos stored locally.